TristanCantatGaudin/rainbowprint/README.md

 	* :ref:`modindex`
 	* :ref:`search`

+Then we open `conf.py` and replace `extensions = []` with `extensions = ['sphinx.ext.autodoc']`.
+This extension allows sphinx to read the docstrings from our source code and create the nice looking documentation.

-After doing both these things, build the HTML pages with:
+Now build the HTML pages with:

    make html

 The documentation index page is now at: `rainbowprint/docs/_build/html/index.html`

-**Btw:** You do not need to re-run `sphinx-apidoc` to generate new `.rst` if you modify their corresponding `.py` files!
+**Btw:** You do not need to re-run `sphinx-apidoc` to generate new `.rst` if you modify their corresponding `.py` files.
 You’d only ever need to re-run `sphinx-apidoc` if you add more modules to your project.
 If the structure is there, all you need to redo is `make html`.

 **Publishing the documentation:** it is common to not have a `docs` directory on the main branch, and to upload the HTML pages to a separate branch of the repo, which doesn't contain any of the code.
 GitHub allows you to enable GitHub Pages for that one branch (if you create a branch name `gh-pages` it is even enabled by default), so in the present case (if we activated GitHub Pages for a branch of this repo) the documentation would be accessible at https://tristancantatgaudin.github.io/rainbowprint